ivangfr/okta-springboot/README.md

 > - Implementation of a [`ReactJS`](https://reactjs.org/) front-end application and a `Spring Boot` back-end application, both secured by `Okta`;
 > - Enabling and creating `Okta` groups (a.k.a. `ROLES` of the applications).

+**Important**: Since Okta removed the Developer Edition Account, this project will no longer be updated.

 ## Proof-of-Concepts & Articles

 On [ivangfr.github.io](https://ivangfr.github.io), I have compiled my Proof-of-Concepts (PoCs) and articles.
 You can easily search for the technology you are interested in by using the filter.
 Who knows, perhaps I have already implemented a PoC or written an article about what you are looking for.